zqx1392/hello-world/README.md

+buy or prepare 1 gift for buddy

 1 kiss cg

-cencor rape talk -> morning star???
+censor rape talk (when Amane scream at toy car) -> talk about morning star???

 don't forget physical too you fak, yup MGQ paradox!